AlberVicky09/HN_Formation_Projects/README.md

   Development of a C# console application that manages a company with various working teams. <br/>
   These teams are composed by a programmer in charge and by one or more junnior programmer. <br/>
   Once a worker ends his working days, it is replaced, and once a project ends, another one is created with a full new crew

+.Project 3<br/>
+  Development of a sudoku checker using Javascript, combined with some HTML

+.OFF
+  Angular tutorial projects with some notes beside